From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs

 Finally, we further explore the impact of incorporating additional regression-specific context, e.g., bug-inducing change information, on improving the repair effectiveness of LLM-based APR.
 We do so by leveraging prompt-based approaches, explicitly integrating bug-inducing changes into the prompt design.
 This choice is driven by the inherent flexibility of prompt-based methods in terms of model usage and prompt construction, as well as their data efficiency compared to fine-tuning-based techniques.
-Our experiments show that incorporating this additional context significantly enhances the performance and precision of LLM-based techniques using prompting, enabling successful repairs for 16 regression bugs in the \textsc{RegMiner4APR} benchmark.
-This represents 1.8 times more correct repairs than the best-performing fine-tuning-based and prompt-based APR techniques evaluated in our study.
-Interestingly, our qualitative analysis further reveals that bug-inducing change information provides crucial context that helps models better identify the root cause of the regression and determine whether to fully or partially revert to previous correct statements.
+Our experiments show that incorporating this additional context significantly enhances the performance and precision of LLM-based techniques using prompting. \firstrevision{Specifically, the best-performing configuration, conversational ChatGPT-4o with full bug-inducing change (BIC) information, successfully repairs 39 out of 200 regression bugs in the \textsc{RegressionBug4APR} benchmark, representing a 1.6× improvement over the best-performing configuration without BIC context.} Interestingly, our qualitative analysis further reveals that bug-inducing change information provides crucial context that helps models better identify the root cause of the regression and determine whether to fully or partially revert to previous correct statements.
 In addition, it helps narrow the fix scope, thereby improving fault localization and reducing unnecessary code modifications.

+\firstrevision{To further understand the contribution of each contextual element, we conduct an ablation study.
+Our results reveal that each component contributes positively and incrementally to repair performance, with code-level changes providing a larger gain than commit messages alone.
+Notably, commit messages and code changes capture complementary, non-redundant signals that together enhance repair effectiveness.}

-In summary, the key contributions of this work are as follows: \begin{itemize} \item[1)] We introduce \mbox{\textsc{RegMiner4APR}}, a high-quality Java regression error benchmark integrated into a framework that supports reproducible studies in automated program repair and enables future extensions.
+In summary, the key contributions of this work are as follows: \begin{itemize} \item[1)] We introduce \mbox{\textsc{\firstrevision{RegressionBug4APR}}}, a high-quality Java \firstrevision{and Python} regression error benchmark integrated into a framework that supports reproducible studies in automated program repair and enables future extensions.
 We also provide a comprehensive analysis of the benchmark's characteristics.

 \item[2)] We perform an empirical study evaluating the effectiveness of several APR techniques, including recent state-of-the-art LLM-based approaches, on regression bugs.

 \item[3)] We investigate the impact of incorporating bug-inducing change information on the effectiveness of prompt-based repair techniques.
 Our study includes a qualitative analysis that reveals how this regression-specific context supports models in fixing regression errors.